 The Alzheimer's Association Medical and Scientific Relations Division engages a panel of three or four volunteer scientists for each research proposal to evaluate the merits of the proposal anonymously.
 The Association's Medical and Scientific Advisory Council (MSAC) ensures the fairness of individual evaluations and fine-tunes each year's awards so that the overall portfolio covers established research areas and moves the field forward in important new directions.
-Based on peer-review scores and MSAC review, the Association's science staff estimates that 21 percent of proposals received in 2009 deserved funding.
-Only about 10 percent could be supported with available resources.
+Based on peer-review scores and MSAC review, the Association's science staff estimates that 21 percent of proposals received in 2010 deserved funding.
+Of these grants, only about 50 percent were supported with available resources, equal to approximately 11 percent of all applications received.